 - Product Care

-The cleaning process may be more risky for jewellery set with gemstones or diamonds; thus, it is advisable to turn to professional cleaning.
+The cleaning process may be more risky for jewelry set with gemstones or diamonds; thus, it is advisable to turn to professional cleaning.

 Especially when dealing with gemstones of an organic nature (like coral or jet) or with a porous structure (like turquoise, opal and chalcedony), the general rule is to avoid contact with external agents, such as fragrances, creams, sudden changes in temperature, moisture, chlorine, smoke, etc., that may cause irreversible damage.

-In its pure state beryl is colourless, although the addition of chemical elements allows for different varieties to come to life.
-As one of the most popular precious stones used in traditional jewellery, the aquamarine variant can be identified by its different shades of blue.
-From almost colourless to pale to bright marine blue hues, the more intense the colour the greater the value.
-Other colour variants include light green, red or clear.
+In its pure state beryl is colorless, although the addition of chemical elements allows for different varieties to come to life.
+As one of the most popular precious stones used in traditional jewelry, the aquamarine variant can be identified by its different shades of blue.
+From almost colorless to pale to bright marine blue hues, the more intense the color the greater the value.
+Other color variants include light green, red or clear.